New York DNA Testing Laws: Requirements for Paternity & Family Testing

-Understanding DNA Testing Rules in New York
+Understanding DNA Testing Laws and Requirements in New York

 Key Requirements for DNA Testing in New York State

-1. Authorized Sample Collection
+1. Professional Sample Collection

-2. Test Order Requirement
+2. Physician or Attorney Test Order

 3. Certified Laboratories

-Selecting the Right DNA Test
+Selecting the Right New York DNA Test

 Maternity Testing: Confirms biological motherhood, often used in immigration cases or hospital record verification.